AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 ## Bonus Example Component: Localization & Pluralization

-This addon includes an example of implementing localized and pluralized messages for the welcome text.
+This addon includes an example of implementing localized and properly pluralized messages for the welcome text.

 * The message template uses placeholders: